StefanoJin/ElaboratoJin/test/lib/googletest/docs/FAQ.md

 `Intermediate Directory` setting, change the value from `$(PlatformName)\$(ConfigurationName)` to `$(OutDir)\$(ProjectName)`.
 Click `OK` and then build the solution.
-When the build is complete, the 64-bit binaries will be in the `msvc\x64\Debug` directory.
+When the build is completed, the 64-bit binaries will be in the `msvc\x64\Debug` directory.

 ## Can I use Google Test on MinGW? ##